matloff/TidyverseSkeptic/README.md

 # NOTE: This Is the Short Form

 To me, the main problem with the Tidyverse is teachability.
-I believe that teaching beginners with no coding backgroun is actually **impeded** by the use of the Tidyverse instead of base-R.  This short form here consists of extraction of the teachability aspects of my TidyverseSkeptic essay.
+I believe that teaching beginners with no coding background is actually **impeded** by the use of the Tidyverse instead of base-R.  This short form here consists of extraction of the teachability aspects of my TidyverseSkeptic essay.
 The full document, addressing other issues, is